rashid-m/corbettmaths/README.md

   * **Privacy**

     * **RingCT**.
-For privacy, Incognito implements RingCT (Ring Confidental Transaction) with ring signatures, stealth addresses, and confidential transactions.
+For privacy, Incognito implements RingCT (Ring Confidential Transaction) with ring signatures, stealth addresses, and confidential transactions.
 Its code is in the [privacy](https://github.com/incognitochain/incognito-chain/tree/master/privacy) package.

     * **Confidential Asset**.
 RingCT hides the amount of the transaction, but it doesn't hide the type of asset being sent.
 Confidential Asset solves that.
 It's under development under the [new-privacy-dev](https://github.com/incognitochain/incognito-chain/tree/new-privacy-dev) branch and will be merged into the master branch in December 2019.